ynagatomo/ARComicEffect/README.md

 - SwiftUI, ARKit, RealityKit 2, Core Image

 In iOS 15.0+, you can apply postprocess effects to a RealityKit scene after RealityKit renders it.
-This app applies the CIComicEffect filter of Core Image to the AR scene rendered by RealityKit.
+This app applies the CIComicEffect or CISpotColor filter of Core Image to the AR scene rendered by RealityKit.

 This is a minimal implementation.
 Replace the Core Image Filter with your favorite one ,and replace the USDZ file in the project with your favorite 3d model data.